SEAT Leon review - Interior, design and technology

-The interior of the SEAT Leon looks a little plain at first glance but in practice it proves a very satisfying, good to use cabin that carries all the hallmarks of solid Volkswagen Golf design but is a little bit more adventurous at the same time.
+The interior of the SEAT Leon looks a little plain at first glance, but in practice it proves a very satisfying, good to use cabin that carries all the hallmarks of solid Volkswagen Golf design, although just a little bit more adventurous at the same time.

 In the use of colours, the look of some minor details and the car’s general ambience, the Leon really does feel a bit like a more mainstream Audi inside, particularly if you choose darker colour schemes.
 This family resemblance is, we’re sure, no coincidence – but it’s a convincing one.